 All the domes will need power.
 For this dome it is a 24V A.C power supply.
-The power supply must be capable of delivering at least 1.5A per dome but it is advisable to allow some headroom so that the psu is not running flat out.
-It is therefore recommended to use a 24V AC psu with a minimum rating of 1.7A.
+The power supply must be capable of delivering at least 800mA per dome in normal conditions but it is advisable to allow some extra headroom so that the psu is not running flat out.
+It is therefore recommended to use a 24V~30V AC 1.7A PSU (POW999).

 You can either power each dome with its own PSU locally to it or have the PSU's remotely situated perhaps near the keyboard or DVR.
-The domes require a current of about 1.25A when the heater is on and you must take this in to consideration when working out maximum cable runs.
+The domes require a current of about 950mA when the heater is on and you must take this into consideration when working out maximum cable runs.